Cultivate a Functional

 Examination and explanation of the components of interpersonal speech communication.
 Lectures, discussions, observations, and controlled experiences will enable the student to learn and apply relevant concepts and variables of human interaction in dyadic, face-to-face communication situations.
 Intercultural Communication focused.

-Communication 384: Online Business and Professional Speaking (3 cr)
+Communication 384: Online Business and Professional Speaking (three credits)

 An examination of the unique communication problems and practices in business and industry.
 Through investigation, case study and practical exercises students should understand and be able to participate effectively in a variety of communication experiences faced by managers in business and the professions.

-Communication 322: Online Studies of Intercultural Communication (3 cr) (ES)
+Communication 322: Online Studies of Intercultural Communication (three credits) (ES)

 An examination of cultural influences on human interaction in a variety of contexts.
 Theoretical and practical aspects of intercultural communication are explored.

-Communication 380: Introduction to Organizational Communication Studies (3 cr)
+Communication 380: Introduction to Organizational Communication Studies (three credits)

 The course explores the origins and usefulness of organizational communication theory through the examination and pragmatic application of those theories, concepts, and issues to adult learners’ organizational experiences.
 A significant focus of the course will be having students gain knowledge for understanding and improving communication skills in a variety of settings by analyzing challenges commonly faced in today’s organizations.
 Topics may include: decision making, organizational change, technology, globalization, emotion, assimilation, and other issues central to organizational communication.

-Liberal Studies 209: Critical Thinking & Writing (3 cr)
+Liberal Studies 209: Critical Thinking & Writing (three credits)

 Introduces the concepts related to self-directed, life-long learning with a focus on various types of thinking and writing skills through exposure to a broad range of academic subjects.
 Students will be introduced to the principles and processes involved in developing a learning portfolio, which will be required in their Capstone course.

-Liberal Studies 270 : Writing with Purpose (3 cr)
+Liberal Studies 270 : Writing with Purpose (three credits)

 This course offers intensive instruction in (1) writing clear, coherent, correct, persuasive prose, (2) reading and thinking critically, and (3) conducting library research and/or interviews and integrating primary and secondary sources into your own texts.
 The focus will be on writing clearly and purposefully, developing individuals’ writing skills necessary for academic and professional success.
 Taught exclusively on-line, learners will be engaged in reading, analyzing, researching, thinking, writing, and re-writing to learn that everything written holds power to persuade, inform, or confuse by writing memos, reports, and essays.

-Liberal Studies 302 : Contemporary Technology and Trends (3 cr)
+Liberal Studies 302 : Contemporary Technology and Trends (three credits)

 Examines the history, operation, economics, and applications of computer technology and its significance in contemporary life.
 Consideration is given to a careful description of present technology and what some of the main decisions are that must be made if humanity is to utilize and control this technology.

-Liberal Studies 303: Ethnicity and Demography in Wisconsin (3 cr) (ES) (SS)
+Liberal Studies 303: Ethnicity and Demography in Wisconsin (three credits) (ES) (SS)

 Examines the historical influence of varied ethnic settlements, cultural diversity, changing economic foundations, and population shifts upon the government and politics of Wisconsin with particular reference to the Fox Valley.

-Liberal Studies 315: Managing People at Work (3 cr)
+Liberal Studies 315: Managing People at Work (three credits)

 Examines the human resource management component of the management process.
 The course includes both theory and application related to effectively managing individuals in their work roles.
 Prerequisite: Concurrent or prior enrollment in Liberal Studies 209 or department consent.
 Elective.

-Liberal Studies 318: Ethics and Decision Making in Organizations (3 cr)
+Liberal Studies 318: Ethics and Decision Making in Organizations (three credits)

 Analysis of the influences on decision making in a variety of organizational contexts and the impact on individuals and society.
 Students will investigate how culture, science and technology, religion, politics and the economy affect the decisions made at a variety of levels in organizations, and the effects of those decisions.
 Particular focus will be on the resolving ethical dilemmas which might result from value conflicts, such as between social and responsibility and financial interests.

-Liberal Studies 319: Creating Presentations in the Virtual Workplace (3 cr)
+Liberal Studies 319: Creating Presentations in the Virtual Workplace (three credits)

 This course offers guidance and examples on how to create effective online mediated presentations in a workplace which is increasingly dependent upon computer technology as a means to communicate globally.
 The course provides students with an understanding of effective presentation creation strategies utilizing story-telling techniques.
 In addition students will learn the use of new media techniques to optimize organizational, networked and web presentations.
 Students will create web-based new media web presentations utilizing graphics, animation, and integrated recorded speech.

-Liberal Studies 325: Introduction to Organizational Administration (3 cr)
+Liberal Studies 325: Introduction to Organizational Administration (three credits)

 The course provides the student an introduction to some recent and successful theories and practices of organizational administration, including communication basics, persuasion, critical and empathetic listening, leadership development, systems and strategic thinking, planning, programming and budgeting, cognitive complexity, leadership styles and development, total quality management, the improvement of human performance, and learning organizations.
 The student will also have an introduction to ethics, external affairs, and crisis planning and management.

-Liberal Studies 405 : Project Planning and Implementation (3 cr)
+Liberal Studies 405 : Project Planning and Implementation (three credits)

 This course includes the “science” of initiating, planning, executing, controlling and closing projects, following the proven structure developed by the internationally-recognized Project Management Institute.
 Topics also cover the “art” of time management, conflict resolution and effective communication and partnerships – methods and behaviors associated with successful projects.
 This course uses a series of case studies, problems and papers designed to help students demonstrate their ability to apply course topics to business settings.

-Liberal Studies 425: Senior Seminar in Organizational Administration (3 cr)
+Liberal Studies 425: Senior Seminar in Organizational Administration (three credits)

 Focuses the student’s prior work, both on and off campus, on the applied and the theoretical basis of the organization, of leadership, and on the efforts of people within an organization.
 This seminar will, through reading, class lectures and discussions, applied research and presentations, in written and oral reports, seek understanding of the theories and operational definitions of organizations and leadership.
 The student will be able to analyze existing organizations for problems or opportunities in organizational operation, leadership, and team efforts.
 The student will be able to design plans, programs, strategies, tactics, and resource requirements to accomplish predetermined goals and objectives.
 The student will be required to convince his/her classmates of the validity of the findings and proposals.
 They will be evaluating each other’s work and that evaluation will likewise be evaluated.

-Liberal Studies 463: Budgeting for Program Managers (3 cr)
+Liberal Studies 463: Budgeting for Program Managers (three credits)

 This course provides the students with an opportunity to learn the basics of budgeting and bookkeeping.
 The course of study will help prepare program and profit center managers to develop and manage their budgets and expenditures.
 They will also have the opportunity to learn to use accounting information and make monetary and financial decisions.
 The relationship between organizations, the national economy and monetary decisions will also be discussed.

-Liberal Studies 466: Applied Data Analysis (3 cr)
+Liberal Studies 466: Applied Data Analysis (three credits)

 Using data effectively in the workplace: the collection, analysis, and interpretation of data for decision-making and problem solving within organizations.
 Topics include question posing, qualitative data gathering and analysis, qualitative data gathering and analysis, descriptive statistics, beginning inferential statistics, feasibility techniques, and process analysis.
 This course will use an extensive series of cases and problems and conclude with student projects that demonstrate an ability to take a problem from inquiry and data gathering, through analysis and solution identification, to formal presentation.